osgirl/Book-Scraper/README.md

 See below, in Code Structure > Controller, for more information on the command line arguments available for the scraping process.

 ## Code structure
 The code is split into 4 logical sections: the controller, connection, data structures, and logger.
-The code for the controller, data structures, and logger are located in the root folder and is stored inside the 'scrape.rb', 'data_strucutres.rb', and 'scrapeLogger.rb' files respectively.
-The connection code is stored in the 'connection' folder.
+The code for the controller, data structures, and logger are located in the root folder and is stored inside the [scrape.rb](https://github.com/N8Stewart/Book-Scraper/blob/master/scrape.rb), [data_strucutres.rb](https://github.com/N8Stewart/Book-Scraper/blob/master/data_structures.rb), and [scrapeLogger.rb](https://github.com/N8Stewart/Book-Scraper/blob/master/scrapeLogger.rb) files respectively.
+The connection code is stored in the [connection](https://github.com/N8Stewart/Book-Scraper/tree/master/connection) folder.

 ### Controller
 When executing the program, this is the file you will be executing.
 The process is as follows: